 All European banks have complied with the legal obligation to build the necessary infrastructure.
 So much for the good news.
 But with the expected innovations things are not going by storm.
 In fact, the numbers of PSD2 transactions are hardly kept anywhere.

 Certainly there are some innovations.
-New payment institutions such as Yolt (money management), Flow (budgeting) and Buddy Payments (support for debt counseling) have emerged.
+New payment institutions such as Yolt (money management) and Flow (budgeting) have emerged.
 But we can safely say that the expectations of the Commission have not yet been met.

 The exception: the UK

 Only one member state chose to implement the new EU legislation in a way that drove real financial innovations, responding to the Commission’s aspirations.
 Ironically, that country was the UK.
 The Competition and Markets Authority (CMA) created a central Open Banking Implementation Entity (OBIE) early on, sponsored by the nine largest banks.
 The OBIE determines the technical standards and documentation, provides information, encourages use and solves disputes.
 This had an effect: against the 173 PSD2 licenses issued in the UK, there were only 17 in the Netherlands, end of 2020.